spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-intro.md

  It exports relevant resources to the Spot SaaS environment, empowering Ocean to autonomously manage, control, and optimize your infrastructure.

-Ocean comes with two replicas Out-of-the-box.
+Ocean comes with two replicas out-of-the-box.
 You can add further replicas as required.

 ![Ocean-controller version-two](https://github.com/spotinst/help/assets/159915991/183feadc-f4a6-4108-9bb0-533a85a6e2e9)